JoostVoskuil/azure-devops-gitleaks/README.md

 Any feedback on gitleaks, please reach out to [Zachary Rice](https://github.com/zricethezav) for creating and maintaining gitleaks.

 Any feedback on the Azure configuration file ('UDMSecretChecks.toml') is welcome.
-See [Jesse Houwing's github repo](https://github.com/jessehouwing/gitleaks-azure).
+See [Jesse Houwing's GitHub repo](https://github.com/jessehouwing/gitleaks-azure).
 *The configuration file isn't as good as credscan was before, it had a bunch of helper functions to rule out false positives that aren't (yet) possible with gitleaks.*

 ## Contributions